Wellposedness and dynamics of two types of reaction--nonlocal diffusion systems under the inhomogeneous spectral fractional Laplacian: Preliminaries

 \subsection{Inhomogeneous spectral fractional Laplacian}

 While homogeneous boundary conditions are often adopted for simplicity and are convenient for analysis, they are not always appropriate in applications, where external forcing, imposed profiles, or constraints naturally lead to nonzero boundary conditions.
 For this reason, it is necessary to discuss the inhomogeneous case and to clarify which parts of the homogeneous theory require modification.
 In particular, although spectral methods are well suited to homogeneous boundary conditions, the construction of the spectral fractional powers in Definition \ref{spec_def} cannot be directly extended to the case of nonzero boundary conditions.
 The reason is subsets of $C^\infty(\Omega)$ that satisfy a fixed nonzero boundary condition are no longer linear spaces, which prohibits the use of the spectral theorem.
-Following the a lifting technique from \cite{Spectral_frac_def}, we define the spectral fractional Laplacian with inhomogeneous boundary conditions, $\flpg$, as:
+A standard way around this difficulty is to subtract a harmonic lifting of the boundary data and then apply the homogeneous spectral operator to the zero-trace part \cite{frac_laplacian,Spectral_frac_def}.